51 Catchy Email Subject Lines Proven To Boost Conversions

 Catchy Email Subject Line Formulas

-I’m going to provide you with more than 50 catch email subject lines, but first, I want to talk about formulas and why they work.
+We’re going to provide you with more than 50 catchy email subject lines, but first, we want to talk about formulas and why they work.

 You might think that a formulaic approach to copywriting would be a bad thing.
-After all, don’t unique and different subject lines get better responses?
+After all, don’t unique and different catchy email subject lines get better responses?

 The answer is “yes.”
-However, catchy email subject line formulas help inspire you.
-By filling in the blanks, as I’ll describe below, you can get as quirky, funny, surprising, or insightful as you want.
+However, formulas for catchy email subject lines can help inspire you.
+By filling in the blanks, as we’ll describe below, you can get as quirky, funny, surprising, or insightful as you want.

 Categories You Will Need to Fill In

 Let’s look at those categories so you know how to approach them correctly.
-I’ll use a topic related to weight loss as an example to keep you on track.
+We’ll use a topic related to weight loss as an example to keep you on track.

 Positive Result